Nursing and Midwifery Council: Managing complaints about nurses and midwives

 The NMC handles complaints made about nurses and midwives, and investigates allegations where appropriate.
 The NMC has the power to restrict a nurse or midwife's practice or strike them off their register.

 The NMC produced guidance for nurses and midwives on raising concerns which aims to help them take action in the public interest when needed.
 It includes information on legislation that offers protection to whistleblowers and information on organisations nurses and midwives can go to for further advice.

 Helene Donnelly, ambassador for cultural change at Staffordshire and Stoke-on-Trent Partnership NHS Trust, spoke to NMC Council about raising concerns and gave her support to the guidance.

 Legislation

 Changes to healthcare regulation

 On 2 April 2014, the Law Commission published its draft bill, Regulation of Health and Social Care Professionals.
-The bill aims "to aim to sweep away the out-dated and inflexible decision-making processes associated with the current legislation."
+The bill aims "to sweep away the out-dated and inflexible decision-making processes associated with the current legislation."
 The bill would give healthcare regulators in the UK more autonomy.

 The NMC's Chief Executive and Registrar Jackie Smith welcomed the publication of the draft bill, but stated how the NMC needs the bill to become law quickly if it is able to modernise and become an efficient regulator.
 In its current legislative framework, the NMC spends nearly 80% of its income of fitness to practise hearings.